 The purpose of marketing is to drive sales and profit.
 Generating leads is one way of increasing revenue, but it's not the only way and it's by no means guaranteed that more leads = more sales.
 It also doesn't always follow that more sales = more profit.

-If the aim of marketing is to increase sales and profit then we need to understand how the buying process works.
+If the aim of marketing is to increase sales and profit then we need to understand how real people actually buy things.

-Watertight Marketing is based on fundamental psychology of how people buy.
 A few decades ago Philip Kotler described the way people make decisions in the "Adoption model".
 The same principle has been applied to buying decisions and so many people now call the “Sales Funnel”.
 You might already be familiar with it.
 Here's the version of the sales funnel I use.